minprog/modules/c/retrospective/index.md

 ## Question 4

 If anything, what isn't completely clear from the feedback that your mentor provided on your submitted programs?
-You mentor will be able to read your answer.
+Your mentor will be able to read your answer.

 <textarea name="form[q4]" rows="4"></textarea>